-They're certainly a marked improvement over previous years.
-However, with the caveat that we can't guarantee all servers were physically located where they're suggesting they are.
+They're certainly a marked improvement on what HMA VPN used to return.
+But as we have already noted, we can't guarantee all servers were physically located where they're suggesting they are.

 Please note speed tests are not 100% reliable.
 They are merely a glimpse of performance at a certain period.
 Your results may differ depending on your location, time of usage, services accessed, device used and many other factors.